Child Care Resource & Referral Agencies

 Process to Outreach/Onboard Programs and Providers

-Raising Quality Together (RQT) provides information on our website, presents information at appropriate gatherings and meetings, and recruits individually with phone calls and in-person visits.
+Raising Quality Together (RQT) provides information on our website, presents information at appropriate gatherings and meetings, and recruits individually with phone calls and in-person or virtual visits.
 Individual recruitment takes place from August to September, and website and outreach takes place throughout the year.
 Interest letters are submitted by returning and new sites, and orientations are held to provide information on what RQT is about.
 Currently, we accept all interested sites, with priority given to sites that are in Local Planning Council–identified zip codes and providers serving low-income, dual language learner, and special needs children.
 California State Preschool Program (CSPP) sites are also given priority for participation in QRIS.
 When we have a waitlist, the information submitted by the interested programs are evaluated by the management team, and sites are invited to participate based on where they fall in the required priority areas.

 Quality Improvement Program Support Strategies